The Sweetness of Subtraction

 - The Deep Amber (Mirin): The ultimate, aged synthesis—the warm, sweet memory of autumn earth.

-Sitting atop the Great Tectonic Fault, sipping a glass of aged amber Mirin alongside slow-crafted local dishes, you feel your boundaries soften.
-Your physical form synchronizes with the ancient, self-sustaining cycles of the soil, the mountain mist, and the eternal, quiet breathing of the cosmos.
+Sipping a glass of aged amber Mirin alongside slow-crafted dishes directly atop the great tectonic fault, your physical form completely synchronizes with the ancient, self-sustaining cycles of the soil, the mountain mist, and the eternal, quiet breathing of the cosmos.